P. G. T. Beauregard: Mexican-American War

+Return to New Orleans

 Beauregard returned from Mexico in 1848.
 For the next 12 years, he was in charge of what the Engineer Department called "the Mississippi and Lake defenses in Louisiana."
 Much of his engineering work was done elsewhere, repairing old forts and building new ones on the Florida coast and in Mobile, Alabama.
 He also improved the defenses of Forts St. Philip and Jackson on the Mississippi River below New Orleans.
 He worked on a board of Army and Navy engineers to improve the navigation of the shipping channels at the mouth of the Mississippi.
 He created and patented an invention he called a "self-acting bar excavator" to be used by ships in crossing bars of sand and clay.
 While serving in the Army, he actively campaigned for the election of Franklin Pierce, the Democratic presidential candidate in 1852, and a former general in the Mexican War who had been impressed by Beauregard's performance at Mexico City.
 Pierce appointed Beauregard as superintending engineer of the U.S. Custom House in New Orleans, a huge granite building that had been built in 1848.
 As it was sinking unevenly in the moist soil of Louisiana, Beauregard had to develop a renovation program.
 He served in this position from 1853 to 1860 and stabilized the structure successfully.

+Peacetime Officer, West Point Superintendent

 During his service in New Orleans, Beauregard became dissatisfied as a peacetime officer.
 He informed the U.S. Army Engineer Department late in 1856 that he was going to join the filibuster with William Walker, who had seized control of Nicaragua; he had offered Beauregard the rank of second-in-command of his army.
 Senior officers, including general-in-chief Winfield Scott, convinced Beauregard to stay in the United States.

-He briefly entered politics as a reform candidate for mayor of New Orleans in 1858, where he was promoted by both the Whig and Democratic parties to challenge the Know Nothing party candidate.
+Beauregard briefly entered politics as a reform candidate for mayor of New Orleans in 1858, where he was promoted by both the Whig and Democratic parties to challenge the Know Nothing party candidate.
 Beauregard was narrowly defeated.

 Employing the political influence of his brother-in-law, John Slidell, Beauregard obtained an appointment as superintendent of the U.S. Military Academy on January 23, 1861.
-When Louisiana seceded from the Union, the Federal Government immediately revoked his orders and he subsequently relinquished his office after only five days.
+However, when Louisiana seceded from the Union, the Federal Government immediately revoked his orders and he subsequently relinquished his office after only five days.
 He protested to the U.S. War Department that they had cast "improper reflection upon [his] reputation or position in the Corps of Engineers" by forcing him out as a Southern officer before any hostilities began.